Skip to Main Content

 Gaffers and key grips from the Cronenberg, Dune Part Two, Star Trek Discovery and Schitt's Creek lighting lineage

 Here is how the work lines up.
 The Canadian gaffer and key-grip bench is one of the deepest in North America.
 Our roster is drawn from the names that anchor the country's global reputation.
 Murray Sharp carried the lighting department on David Cronenberg's Toronto-based features and built the Crimes of the Future template our Ontario gaffers train against.
-Doug Sniderman gaffed Denis Villeneuve's Dune Part Two unit work out of Vancouver and remains a reference for large-format HMI and natural-light blend in British Columbia.
+Doug Sniderman gaffed Denis Villeneuve's Dune Part Two unit work out of Vancouver and stays a reference for large-format HMI and natural-light blend in British Columbia.

+Here is what that looks like on the ground.
 Wilson Smith ran the Star Trek Discovery lighting floor at Pinewood Toronto through the Pixomondo Vol LED-stage era, Joe Newland anchored Schitt's Creek across its six-season run, and Dan Riffel now sits at the top of The Boys gaffer pool out of Vancouver Film Studios.
 Beneath these names sits a strong mid-career bench of best-boys-graduating-up trained through Vancouver Film School, Sheridan and Toronto Metropolitan (formerly Ryerson).
 Lighting and rigging crews arrive IATSE 891 BC, 873 Toronto or 514 Quebec carded, and our rate sheet pulls directly from those locals' published cards.

+Here is how the picture comes together.
 On grip and lighting hardware we work the William F. White Global national inventory — the country's largest single rental footprint — alongside Sim Digital, Panavision Toronto and Vancouver, and ARRI Rental Toronto for premium HMI and tungsten stock.
 Stage-side, Pinewood Toronto Studios' 250,000-square-foot footprint and MELS Cité du cinéma Montreal carry Mole-Richardson 10K and 5K fresnels alongside ARRI M-Series M40 and M90 HMI.

 ACT 03